rauffatali/prog-exam/README.md

 ═══════════════════════════════════════════════════
 WORKFLOW:
+1. Type 'help' to see how many questions you have
-1. Type 'q1' to see your first task
+2. Type 'q1' to see your first task
-2. Edit the file 'q1.py' in any text editor
+3. Edit the file 'q1.py' in any text editor
-3. Type 'test q1' to check your solution
+4. Type 'test q1' to check your solution
-4. If tests fail, type 'debug q1' to see details
+5. If tests fail, type 'debug q1' to see details
-5. Type 'submit q1' to save your work
+6. Type 'submit q1' to save your work
-6. Repeat for q2 and q3
+7. Repeat for all questions (q2, q3, etc.)
-7. Type 'finish' when done ═══════════════════════════════════════════════════
+8. Type 'finish' when done ═══════════════════════════════════════════════════

 IMPORTANT: